Business Organizations: An Overview

 General Partnership

-Similar to the sole proprietorship, a general partnership business structure does not require any legal documents to be filed to be created.
+Similar to the sole proprietorship, a general partnership does not require any filed documents to be created.
 Evidence of two or more individuals involved in a common enterprise and sharing of the profits is often enough for courts to find that a partnership exists.
-In a general partnership, the actions of one partner are imputable to the other partners through joint and several liability, which makes this an unpopular option for a business structure.
+In a general partnership, the actions of one partner are imputable to the other partners through joint and several liability.
 However, the partnership itself is not taxed and the income that flows through the partnership to the individual partners is taxed solely to them.
 For further discussion of this business structure, please click here.

 Limited Partnership